Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 How Does the Pointer Know How Many Bytes?

 The address doesn’t, 0x40 is just a number.
-The type of the pointer is what tells the compiler how wide to read.
-Same starting byte, three different windows:
+The type of the pointer tells the compiler how wide to read.
+Same byte, three windows:

 char *cp = 0x40 → 1 byte ┌────┐